RoniPa/SaunaApp/README.md

 ## Entities

 ### Sauna
-Sauna is arguably the most important, basic entity in the system.
+Sauna is the most important, basic entity in the system.
 Sauna represents a location, owned by a user, displayed on the list and map views.

 **Properties**
 - _id:_ Sauna id